What are you doing to help with Transition this year?

 We have written to parents about choosing either Spanish or Mandarin as a Modern Foreign Language to study.
 A video from our Head of Mandarin, Mrs Zhao is here:

 There is a video here from one of our Mandarin Teachers, Mrs Zhang, giving a demo of a Chinese Lesson.
-We will be adding some more demo lessons soon, so that you will be able to enjoy a virtual induction day!

 And one from Mr Scott-Evans about Modern Foreign Languages here: